geotools/geotools/docs/developer/conventions/code/style.rst

 Eclipse
 '''''''

-Here are some eclipse settings that you can import when working on geotools (checkout folder down below `build/eclipse`) work:
+Here are some Eclipse settings that you can import when working on GeoTools (in the source tree under `build/eclipse`):

 * `codetemplates.xml  <https://github.com/geotools/geotools/blob/master/build/eclipse/codetemplates.xml>`__
 * `formatter.xml <https://github.com/geotools/geotools/blob/master/build/eclipse/formatter.xml>`__

 To use:

-1. Open up Window > Preferences and navigate to the **Java > Code Style > Formatter** page
+#.
+Open up **Window > Preferences** and navigate to the **Java > Code Style > Formatter** page

-2. Press the import button and select the file from your GeoTools check out (located in build/eclipse.formatter.xml)
+#.
+Press the import button and select the file from your GeoTools check out (located in build/eclipse.formatter.xml)

-3. Change to the Java > Code Style > Code Templates page
+#.
+Change to the **Java > Code Style > Code Templates** page
-4. Import the template definition from your geotools check out (located in build/eclipse/codetemplates.xml)
+#.
+Import the template definition from your GeoTools check out (located in build/eclipse/codetemplates.xml)
-5. These files will have the header already to go for you; the right format options and so on.
+#.
+These files will have the header already to go for you; the right format options and so on.

 NetBeans
 ''''''''

 NetBeans also has the sun settings built in; please modify these defaults to match our project.

+IntelliJ
+''''''''
+The `formatter.xml` can also be imported into IntelliJ as of version 13.
+Under **Settings -> Editor -> Code Style** and click *Manage*.
+From there you can choose *Import* and select the Eclipse formatter.xml.

 Javadocs
 ^^^^^^^^